josephhughes/MasterProject/README.md

       EUCALYPT_accuracy.py;
       Jane4_Accuracy.py;
       TreeCollapse_Accuracy.py;
-      The output files are in the folders: CoRe, Eucalypt, Janes, and TreeCollapse
+      The output files are in the folders: CoRe, Eucalypt, Janes, and TreeCollapse.

 5. Make the boxplots based on the differences between the number of each event from the solutions found by tools and the correct solutions (figure 11).
     BoxPlot46.R
     BoxPlot100.R